sushant097/Hybrid-Agent-Planner/README.md

    ⚡ Semantic memory hit — returning cached FINAL_ANSWER.
    ```

    And the user immediately gets the same `FINAL_ANSWER` without any extra tool calls or planning.
+Cache hit responses will not be logged in the memory again.
+Also, error and incomplete answers will not be stored in memory to avoid polluting the cache.

 ---